OpenMS/pyopenms-docs/docs/source/background.rst

 Improving identification and quantification
 -------------------------------------------

-While the combination of liquid chromatography and mass spectrometry can ease the process of characterising molecules of interest, further techniques are required to easily identify and quantify these molecules.
+While the combination of liquid chromatography and :term:`mass spectrometry<Mass spectrometry>` can ease the process of characterising molecules of interest, further techniques are required to easily identify and quantify these molecules.
 This section discusses both labeled and label-free quantification techniques.

 Labeling
 ````````

 Relative quantification is one strategy where one sample is chemically treated and compared to another sample without treatment.
 This section discusses a particular relative quanitification technique called **labeling** or **stable isotope labeling** which involves the addition of isotopes to one sample.
 An isotope of an element behaves the same chemically but has a different mass.
-Stable isotope labeling is used in mass spectrometry so that scientists can easily identify proteins and metabolites.
+Stable isotope labeling is used in :term:`mass spectrometry<Mass spectrometry>` so that scientists can easily identify proteins and metabolites.

 Two types of stable isotope labeling exist: chemical labeling and metabolic labeling.